 - Teaching: 27 years of teaching experience in K-12, higher education, and foreign language contexts with culturally and linguistically diverse groups.

 - Leadership and Engagement: Work with public schools, volunteer and elected positions at different professional organizations, including the TESOL International Association, NYS TESOL, INTESOL, and CATESOL.

 - President-Elect (2017-2018), President (2018-2019), Past President (2019-2020), TESOL International Association.

 - Member of ELL advisory council for iCivics, the educational non-profit founded by retired Supreme Court Justice Sandra Day O’Connor and now led by Supreme Court Justice Sonia Sotomayor.

-Dr. Luciana C. de Oliveira has over 20 years of teaching experience in the field of TESOL and was an elected board member for the TESOL International Association (2013-2016) before being elected president.
-Dr. de Oliveira is currently past president (2019-2020) of TESOL International Association.
-She was the first Latina to ever serve as president (2018-2019) of TESOL.
+Dr. Luciana C. de Oliveira has over 25 years of teaching experience in the field of TESOL and was an elected board member for the TESOL International Association (2013-2016) before being elected president.
+Dr. de Oliveira served in the presidential line of TESOL (2017-2020) of TESOL International Association.
+She was the first Latina to ever serve as President (2018-2019) of TESOL.